shellbj/pyenv.el/README.md

 (setq pyenv-modeline-function 'pyenv--modeline-plain)
 ```

-You can also define your own function to format the ruby version as you like.
+You can also define your own function to format the python version as you like.

 Press
 -----

-If you want to read more about pyenv.el check out the following links:
+Nothing about pyenv.el yet!

+But here are some articles about rbenv.el, which this derived from.

 * [Use the right Ruby with emacs and rbenv](http://blog.senny.ch/blog/2013/02/11/use-the-right-ruby-with-emacs-and-rbenv/) by Yves Senn